The Okee Dokee Brothers

-The Okee Dokee Brothers are an independent American bluegrass and American roots children's music duo from Minneapolis.
+The Okee Dokee Brothers are an independent American folk and American roots children's music duo, Joe Mailander and Justin Lansing, from Minneapolis.
 Their 2012 CD/DVD release Can You Canoe?, with music and videos created during a 2011 paddle down the Mississippi River, won a Grammy for Best Children's Album in the 55th Grammy Awards.
 They released their second CD/DVD called Through the Woods in May 2014, with music and videos created during a 2013 trek up the Appalachian Trail.
 The album garnered a Grammy nomination in 2014.
 They traveled through the Southwest for another album and DVD, Saddle Up, which was also nominated for a Grammy in the best children's album category.
 Joe and Justin also published two picture books under Sterling Publishing (Sterling Children's) titled Can You Canoe?
 And Other Adventure Songs and Thousand Star Hotel.
 Their primary branding artist, Brandon Reese, illustrated the books.

-In October 2018, The Okee Dokee Brothers released Winterland, an exuberant yet introspective collection of 16 original songs exploring the wonders and beauty of winter.
+In October 2018, The Okee Dokee Brothers released Winterland, a collection of 16 original songs exploring the wonders and beauty of winter.
 A voyage from autumn to spring, Winterland presents secular winter music the entire family can enjoy while cozying up around the fire.
 This album also received a Grammy nomination in November 2019.

-Most recently, in May 2020, they released, Songs for Singin, a 2-disc 27-song album full of inclusive songs so fans can join in and belt out.
+In May 2020, they released, Songs for Singin, a 2-disc 27-song album full of inclusive songs so fans can join in and belt out.
 In the spirit of American folk legends, Woody Guthrie and Pete Seeger, Songs for Singin presents timeless messages of hope and unity.
 The album includes an illustrated 32-page book with the lyrics and chords to every song to inspire living room sing-alongs.